Staines Down Drains: Production

 The series was created by Jim Mora at Hothouse Production and Brent Chambers at Flux Animation for Traction Inc., and produced in traditional animation by Flying Bark Productions and Flux, with assistance from distributor Studio 100.
 Voices were provided by Sarah Aubrey, Keith Scott, Drew Forsythe, Jane U'Brien, and Rachel King.
 The music was composed by Michael Lira; the theme song won an APRA-AGSC Screen Music Award for Best Television Theme, while Lira's score for the episode "Pipe Dreams" was nominated for the award for Best Music for Children's Television.

 The first season was broadcast in November 2006, with each episode running for 24 minutes.
 The series was bought by foreign markets and sold internationally.
 A New Zealand dub was also produced, with the Staines family's voices redubbed with Tara Maher, Michèle A'Court and Jackie Clarke.
 A second season was announced in late 2009, with each episode running for 11 minutes.
 This season was to be animated in Adobe Flash.
 The voice cast for this season included Maher, A'Court, Clarke, Richard Simpson, David Weatherley, and Frank Whitten.
 The second season was slated for completion at the end of 2010, but was later cancelled for unknown reasons.
 Only one episode from the season, "Fool's Gold", survives online.
+The episode features Chesdale mascots Ches and Dale.